 Sirin Pension is a family run guesthouse offering private rooms and tent accommodation close to the beach....
 More...

-With a great location, Hush Hostel Fethiye offers private and shared accommodation with great value!...
+HZD Apartments Hostel offers private and shared rooms with great value!...
 More...

 Named for its deep blue waters and natural harbour, the shores of the Turquoise Coast and their promised allure don't disappoint.
 Once the ancient Greek city of Telmessos, Fethiye is now part of Turkey, but you can still see the ruins of the amphitheatre overlooking the bay.
 Today, its harbour is full of gülets (Turkish yachts), as boats head out to the nearby islands scattered off the coast.
 A popular spot for watersports such as stand-up paddleboarding and snorkelling, it's also the start of famously scenic Lycian Way, a long-distance hiking trail.

 Hostels in Fethiye are spread through the town and along the coast.
 You can stay in an eco-friendly hostel surrounded by greenery, family-run accommodation by the harbour, or chic rooms in Fethiye's Old Town.
 Several Fethiye hostels offer free breakfast – sometimes served on a rooftop terrace with sea views.
 Options include traditional Turkish-style eggs and börek sausage, as well as vegetarian and vegan.
 To relax, choose a Fethiye hostel with a swimming pool.
 If you're keen to get out and explore, go for one with bike and car rental.